ProteinsWebTeam/interpro-docs/docs/searchways.rst

 performed in the last seven days, with the most recent one being displayed at the top.
 The status column gives an indication of whether or not the search has completed (green tick symbol / searching).
-Clicking on the text in the results column opens a page where the results are summarised in a protein sequence viewer (more detailed information is provided for the :doc:`/protein_viewer`)
+Clicking on the text in the results column opens a page where the results are summarised in a protein sequence viewer (more detailed information is provided for the :doc:`/protein_viewer`).

+Previously ran searches can be imported either by typing the job ID in the **Import** text box, for searches performed in the last seven days on our servers, or by uploading an :doc:`InterProScan </interproscan>` output file in JSON format, the job is added to the Results table.
+If the second option is choosen and InterProScan was run using nucleotide sequences, a job result is created for each Open Reading Frame (ORF) and ORFs from the same nucleotide sequence are grouped accordingly.
+This import feature can be used by users requiring to have InterProScan graphic output formats for publications and other uses.

 .. figure:: images/search/InterPro_rtd_list_jobs.png
   :alt: Sequence search result